khuzema-h/Turtlebot_3_A_star_Path_Finder/README.md

 As we are using the same user input for both falcon and gazebo, only the `delta_time` parameter is set in command line.
 The waypoints are read from the `waypoints.txt` file.
 If the user wishes to change the start coordinate, it has to be set in the `AMRPathPlanning.usda` file(line 50 for position and line 51 for orientation).
 The turtlebot spawns at `(1630, 700, 0)` in the falcon simulatioh.
 If the start position needs to be `(0.5, 1.0)` meters, this needs to be modified to `(1680, 800, 0)`.

+**Note: Place the waypoints.txt file right inside the `falcon_turtlebot3_project_ws` workspace.
+This is crucial for the source file to read from the waypoints.txt file**